What do we mean by "stress"?

 Stress is, for all of us, a normal fact of life.
 We all deal, day to day, with multiple stressors – those mundane daily responsibilities that we juggle every day.
 Of course, sometimes we also face more significant life events, which can be acutely stressful.

-Stress is something that everyone feels sometimes, and there are many stressful situations that are a normal part of daily life.
+Stress is something that everyone feels sometimes, and many stressful situations are a normal part of daily life.
 Low-level feelings of stress can even be helpful or motivational.

 Too much stress, or persistent stress, can affect us emotionally and physically - especially when it feels that the factors causing stress are out of our control.